-Patients awaiting elective thoracic surgery at Torrevieja Hospital fare best, with an average waiting time of just 10 days, whilst those waiting for urological surgical treatments wait the longest, with a waiting time of 47 days – far short of the 76 day autonomous community average.
+Patients awaiting elective thoracic surgery at Torrevieja Hospital fare best, with an average waiting time of just 10 days, whilst those waiting for urological surgical treatments wait for the longest, with a waiting time of 47 days – far short of the 76-day autonomous community average.

 A statement on Torrevieja Hospital's website reads “The average waiting time for non-urgent surgical procedures with scheduled surgery at the University Hospital of Torrevieja is 40 days, 59 days less than in the rest of the public hospitals of the Valencian Community”.